teknogeek/get_schemas/README.md

 optional arguments:
-  -h, --help            show this help message and exit -apk FILE             Path to the APK
-  -m FILE, --manifest FILE
+  -h, --help            show this help message and exit -apk FILE             Path to the APK (required for `check-dals` operation mode) -m FILE, --manifest FILE
                         Path to the AndroidManifest.xml file -s FILE, --strings FILE